Home Workout Injury Statistics

 • High-Intensity Interval Training (HIIT): This intense form of exercise is associated with a higher risk of injury due to its fast-paced nature and the potential for overexertion.
 Nearly 25% of injuries happen during HIIT workouts, with common issues being sprains, strains, and joint problems.

-See also Chair Exercises for Seniors
+See also Strengthen Your Pelvic Floor: Essential Exercises for Recovery

 Gender and Age Demographic Breakdown